Cloud Library FAQ

-Five e-books per membership may be checked out at one time.
+Five items per membership may be checked out at one time.

 Will the e-books I have borrowed affect the number of print books I can check out?

-How many Library members can read a single e-book at once?
+How many Library members can read a single e-book (or listen to a Cloud Library download) at once?

 Only one.
-Cloud Library e-books are just like books on the Library shelves.
+Cloud Library materials are just like books on the Library shelves.
 While checked out, the book is unavailable to other members: one copy, one user.

-How many e-books can I have on my 3M holds list?
+How many titles can I have on my Cloud Library holds list?

-Will I be notified when an e-book I have on hold becomes available for check out?
+Will I be notified when a Cloud Library e-book or audiobook I have on hold becomes available for check out?

-When the e-book is returned to Cloud Library, a message will appear in your Message Center telling you the book is available for downloading.
-You will have three days to download the book before the hold is removed.
-You may also sign up to receive an e-mail notification when a book on hold is available by entering your e-mail address in the “Email notification” tab of “Account Profile” settings:
+When the title is returned to Cloud Library, a message will appear in your Message Center telling you the item is available for downloading.
+You will have three days to download it before the hold is removed.
+You may also sign up to receive an e-mail notification when an item on hold is available by entering your e-mail address in the “Email notification” tab of “Account Profile” settings:

 Can I cancel a hold?

-Are e-books listed in the Library’s online catalog?
+Are e-books and audiobook downloads listed in the Library’s online catalog?

 Yes.
-If you search the catalog by author or title or subject, e-books in our collection will appear in search results alongside printed books, identified by the following note: "Availability: 1 copy available at Online Resource."
-If you click on the URL link in the e-book’s catalog record, you will be taken directly to that book's listing in the cloud library.
+If you search the catalog by author or title or subject, e-books and audio downloads in our collection will appear in search results alongside printed books, identified by the following note: "Availability: 1 copy available at Online Resource."
+If you click on the URL link in the catalog record, you will be taken directly to that item's listing in the Cloud Library.

-Circulation of our Cloud Library e-book collection is not serviced directly by our Library system.
-You must verify the availability of e-books by checking your Cloud Library.
+Circulation of our Cloud Library collection is not serviced directly by our Library system.
+You must verify availability by checking your Cloud Library app.

 Why don’t you have the digital version of my favorite author’s newest book or a latest best seller?

-May I suggest an e-book to add to the collection?
+May I suggest an e-book or audio download to add to the collection?